timow-gh/LinAlBase/ReadMe.md

 ---

-Supplies the blaze with the option to choose OpenBLAS as the backend.
+Supplies the blaze library with the option to choose OpenBLAS as the backend.